TiE23/metric-teacher/server/README.md

 * `submitQuestion(subsubjectid: ID!, type: Int!, flags: Int!, difficulty: Int!, media: String, questioninput: QuestionQuestionInput!, answerinput: QuestionAnswerInput!): Question!`
     * Mutation that creates a new Question row from multiple inputs and with heavy checking will submit the question with a status putting it up for review.
 For normal users only.
     * See `QuestionQuestionInput` and `QuestionAnswerInput` Input types described above.
+* `updateQuestion(questionid: ID!, subsubjectid: ID, type: Int, flags: Int, status: Int, difficulty: Int, media: String, questioninput: QuestionQuestionInput, answerinput: QuestionAnswerInput): Question!`
+    * Mutation that updates an existing Question row from multiple inputs and with heavy checking will immediately change the question.
+    * Everything in `questioninput` and `answerinput` is optional - allowing you to create incremental updates.
+EXCEPT for one thing:
+        * `answerinput.multiplechoiceinput.choices` must be defined anew all together.
+You need to re-define all your answers at once, you cannot, say, only update the first item.
+    * For moderator and admin users only.

 #### Feedback Mutations
 * `submitFeedback(questionid: ID!, type: Int!, text: String): Feedback!`